European foreign policy of the Chamberlain ministry: 1938: Appeasement and alternatives

-The repeated failures of Baldwin's government to deal with rising Nazi power have often been laid historically, on the doorstep of Chamberlain since he presided over the final collapse of peace.
-However, dealing with Germany under Chamberlain was an order of magnitude more difficult.
-Germany had begun general conscription and had already amassed an air arm.
+The repeated failures of Britain's government to deal with rising Nazi power have historically often been laid on the doorstep of Chamberlain, since he presided over the final collapse of peace.
+However, dealing with Germany under Chamberlain was difficult.
+Germany had begun general conscription and had already amassed an air army.
 Chamberlain, caught between the bleak finances of the Depression era; his own abhorrence of war; and Hitler, who would not be denied a war, gave ground and entered history as a political scapegoat for what was the more general failure of political will and vision that had begun with the Treaty of Versailles in 1919.

 The policy of keeping the peace had broad support.
 If the House of Commons had wanted a more aggressive prime minister, Churchill would have been the obvious choice.
 Even after the outbreak of war, it was not clear that the invasion of Poland need lead to a general conflict.
 What convicted Chamberlain in the eyes of many commentators and historians was not the policy itself but his manner of carrying it out and the failure to hedge his bets.
 Many of his contemporaries viewed him as stubborn and unwilling to accept criticism, an opinion that was backed up by his brushing aside the views of cabinet ministers who disagreed with him on foreign policy.
 If accurate, that assessment of his personality would explain why Chamberlain strove to remain on friendly terms with Germany long after many of his colleagues became convinced that Hitler could not be restrained.